 No. Problem Items to check 1 Nothing is displayed on the screen.
 Perform the following procedure: Make sure the ST1 LED on the front panel of the Switch is green.
 If it is not, see 1.2 Overview of analyzing failures of all or part of the Switch.
 Check whether the cables are connected correctly (for example, check for incomplete insertion).
 Make sure an RS232C cross cable is being used.
-Make sure the communication software settings, including port number, communication speed, data length, parity bit, stop bit, and flow control, are specified as follows: 2 Key entry is not accepted.
-Perform the following procedure: Data transmission might have been interrupted by XON/XOFF flow control.
+Make sure the communication software settings, including port number, communication speed, data length, parity bit, stop bit, and flow control, are specified as follows: Communication speed: 9600 bit/s (or the set value if you have changed this value) Data length: 8 bits Parity bit: None Stop bit: 1 bit Flow control: None 2 Key entry is not accepted.
+Perform the following procedure: 1.
+Data transmission might have been interrupted by XON/XOFF flow control.
 End the interruption by pressing Ctrl + Q. If the Switch still does not accept entry from the keys after this operation, perform steps 2 and 3.
-Make sure that the communication software settings are correct.
-The screen might not respond because Ctrl + S was pressed.
+2. Make sure that the communication software settings are correct.
+3. The screen might not respond because Ctrl + S was pressed.
 Press any key.
 3 Unexpected characters are displayed.
 Negotiation with the communication software might not have been performed correctly.
 Check the software communication speed by doing the following: 1.
 If the communication speed of CONSOLE (RS232C) was not specified by using the line console 0 configuration command, make sure that the communication speed of the communication software is set to 9600 bit/s.
-2. If the communication speed of CONSOLE (RS232C) has been set to 1200, 2400, 4800, 9600, or 19200 bit/s by using the line console 0 configuration command, make sure that the communication speed of the communication speed of the communication speed of the communication speed software is set to 1200, 2400, 4800, 9600, or 19200 bit/s by using the line console 0 configuration command, make sure that the communication speed of the communication software is set correctly.
-4 Unexpected characters are displayed when a user name is being entered.
+2. If the communication speed of CONSOLE (RS232C) has been set to 1200, 2400, 4800, 9600, or 19200 bit/s by using the line console 0 configuration command, make sure that the communication speed of CONSOLE (RS232C) has been set to 1200, 2400, 4800, 9600, or 19200 bit/s by using the line console 0 configuration command, make sure that the communication speed of th 4 Unexpected characters are displayed when a user name is being entered.
 The communication speed of CONSOLE (RS232C) might have been changed.
 See No. 3.
 5 Login is not possible.
 Make sure that the login prompt is displayed on the screen.
 If it is not, the Switch is starting up.
 Wait a while.
 Use the aaa authentication login console and aaa authentication login configuration commands to make sure that the RADIUS or TACACS+ authentication is not set.
 (For details, see 3.3.4 Login authentication using RADIUS/TACACS+ is not possible.)